olgaminaeva/gen-ai-coding/episodes/2-code-generation-optimization.md

 - To edit a specific selection of code, highlight that piece of code before using Command.
 If not, it will generate new code at the cursor's position.

 - For effective use, try to give clear and detailed prompts.
-While simple requests like “Fix this” or “Refactor” can work well due to context awareness, more specific instructions like “Write a function that takes two inputs of type Diffable and implements the Myers diff algorithm” can yield even better results.
+While simple requests like “Fix this” or “Refactor” can work well due to context awareness, more specific instructions like “Write a function that takes two inputs of type `Diffable` and implements the Myers diff algorithm” can yield even better results.

-- Always review AI-generated code to ensure they accurately reflect the purpose and parameters of the function.

 ![](episodes/fig/codeium_chat_best_practices.png){alt='Best Practices for Command'}

 ::::::::::::::::::::::::::::::::::::: challenge

-## Code and Functions Generation (10 min)
+## Assisted Code Generation, Part 1 (5 min)

+### TODO: add part 2 in debugging

-In this exercise, you will practice to use Codeium to read a datafile `co2-mm-mlo.csv` from a [CO2 concentration dataset] (https://datahub.io/core/co2-ppm/) into a Pandas `DataFrame` object, produce datafile descriptives and plot the data distributions.
+In this exercise, you will use the Command mode to load a [CO2 concentration dataset](https://datahub.io/core/co2-ppm/) from the file `co2-mm-mlo.csv` into a Pandas DataFrame, then generate descriptive statistics and visualize data distributions.

-- Write a function that takes as input a `DataFrame` and that calculates basic descriptive statistics like: number of rows (`nrow`), number of columns (`ncol`), data types of each column, basic summary statistics (like mean, min, max for numeric columns).
+1. Write a function that takes a DataFrame as input and calculates key descriptive statistics, including:

+   - Number of rows and columns
+   - Data types of each column
+   - Summary statistics (e.g., mean, minimum, maximum) for numeric columns

-- Write a function that takes as inputs a `DataFrame` and a column and generate an histogram to visualize data distribution if the column is numeric (e.g., `int64`, `float64`), a bar plot showing the category frequency if the column is categorical.
+2. Write a function that accepts a DataFrame and a specific column as inputs.
+If the column is numeric (e.g., `int64`, `float64`), create a histogram to display its distribution; if categorical, create a bar plot to show category frequencies.

-- Finally, write a function that plots the distribution of `Average` and `Interpolated` columns on a single graph with `Date` on x-axis.
+3. Write a function to plot the `Average` and `Interpolated` columns on a single graph, with Date on the x-axis, to visualize their distributions over time.

-Review the AI-generated code and compare it to the version you would have written independently without the AI-assistant.
+After completing these tasks, review the AI-generated code and compare it to the version you might have written independently, considering structure, readability, and accuracy.

 ::::::::::::::::::::::::::::::::::::::::::::::::